opendocsg/opendoc-postman-guide/index.md

 1. **Communication is manual**: Agency users are still calling or sending individual SMS to citizens.
 2. **Existing tool is not meeting the needs of users**: Outlook does not support mass sending and it is often capped at 1000 emails.
-3. **No official source of information**: Communications coome in many forms.
+3. **No official source of information**: Communications come in many different forms.
 Lacking a consistent channel puts agencies at risk of phishing attack.

 ## When does Postman send my message?